 School-Home Support Practitioner

-The post-holder will be based within this Primary School in Croydon, focusing their support on those transitioning from year 6 into Secondary School.
+The post-holder will be based in a primary school in Tower Hamlets, focusing their support on improving attendance, punctuality and engagement of its pupils.
 The post-holder will work in close partnership with school staff to deliver a programme of casework and other activities to promote educational outcomes for disadvantaged children and families.
 The post-holder will need to be persistent, resilient and tenacious along with having the experience of working with hard to engage parents.

-The post-holder will work alongside key school staff in school to promote excellent attendance, reduce levels of absence and work with children and families to promote high levels of attendance and punctuality.
+The post-holder will work alongside key school staff in school to promote excellent attendance, reduce levels of absence and work with children and families to promote high levels of attendance, punctuality and engagement.

-Closing date for applications is Midnight Sunday 21 March 2021
+Closing date for applications is Midnight on Thursday, 22nd April 2021

-Please click 'Apply’ - you will be prompted to complete a short CHM Recruit form before being redirected to complete your application.
+Please click the apply button.
+You will be prompted to complete a simple CHM Recruit form and then be redirected to complete your application for your preferred position.

 Our client is an equal opportunities employer and welcomes applications from all sections of the community.